RaymondBello/Telemetry-UI/README.md

 ## General info
-The purpose of this project is to make the data transmitted by an OBC (on board computer) or a CanSat understandable at first sight through a text string on a serial port.
+The purpose of this GUI is to make the data transmitted by an OBC (on board computer) or a TCP connection understandable at first sight.

 ## Modules
 Modules required for this project: